gigobooks/gigobooks/README.md

 (These instructions are for running in development mode.)

-Run `websqlview` and point it to `index.html` of the top level directory as a file:/// URL.
+Run `websqlview` and point it to `dist/index.html`.
 For example:

 ```
-websqlview file:///<path-to-top-level-directory>/index.html
+websqlview dist/index.html
 ```

-If you are making frequent changes to the source code, you probably want to do:
+If you are making changes to the source code, you probably want to do:

 ```
 yarn watch